Deck Building Tips Courtesy of Econodek

 TIP 1: WOOD ISN’T YOUR ONLY DECK SURFACE OPTION

 When it comes to outdoor deck surfaces, the choices are far more varied than just plain wood.
 A sundeck covered with Econodek™ vinyl decking is one of the easiest and most effective methods to create a beautiful waterproof sundeck, one that is not only aesthetically pleasing but also durable and adds value to your home.
-Below are more deck building tips that offer a general outline for how to properly build a deck plus plywood deck waterproofing with Econodek vinyl flooring.
+Below are more deck building tips that offer a general outline for how to properly build a deck plus waterproofing your plywood decking with Econodek vinyl deck flooring.
 Always check your local building codes to ensure proper deck design and construction.

 TIP 2: DECIDE WHERE TO BUILD THE DECK